NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   2. ` /* Protocol members go here */`
   3. `}`

-Any protocol that inherits from a protocol that’s marked with the `class` requirement can likewise be adoped only by class types.
+Any protocol that inherits from a protocol that’s marked with the `class` requirement can likewise be adopted only by class types.

 Note